adempiere/adempiere-site/src/community/apply_for_projects_to_allocate_funds_from_the_foundation.md

 # Procedure to Apply for Projects to allocate funds from the foundation

-## General requirements:
+## General Requirements

 1.- Research the foundation and its selection criteria: start by researching the foundation that organizes the contest and understand its objectives and requirements for the allocation of funds.

 Check to see if the foundation has a particular interest in projects related to Adempiere.

-2.- Definition of the project for Adempiere: Clearly define the scope and objectives of the project.
+2.- **Definition of the project for Adempiere**: Clearly define the scope and objectives of the project.
 It is important to make sure that the project is well structured, with clear functionalities and a clear vision of the value that it will bring to the community and to the companies interested in using it.

-3.- Establish a development plan and budget: Develop a detailed plan that describes the architecture of how it integrates into Adempiere, the functionality it will include, the development stages and deadlines.
+3.- **Establish a development plan and budget**: Develop a detailed plan that describes the architecture of how it integrates into Adempiere, the functionality it will include, the development stages and deadlines.
 Also include a specific budget detailing how the allocated funds will be used.

-4.- Form a competent development team: Assemble a team of developers with experience in software projects and Adempiere.
+4.- **Form a competent development team**: Assemble a team of developers with experience in software projects and Adempiere.
 Make sure you have specialists in key areas such as design, programming, testing and documentation.

-5.- Create a demo or prototype version: If possible, develop a demo version or prototype integrated with the latest version of Adempiere to show the functionality and potential of the project.
+5.- **Create a demo or prototype version**: If possible, develop a demo version or prototype integrated with the latest version of Adempiere to show the functionality and potential of the project.
 This can be a powerful tool to demonstrate the value of the project to the foundation.

 6.- Prepare the application: Write a solid proposal that clearly explains the details of the project, its purpose, the advantages it will bring and how it aligns with the objectives of the foundation and the Adempiere project.

-7.- Comply with the application requirements: Make sure to include all the information required by the foundation, such as legal documents, description of the team, contact details and any other specific requirements of the contest.
+7.- **Comply with the application requirements**: Make sure to include all the information required by the foundation, such as legal documents, description of the team, contact details and any other specific requirements of the contest.

-8.- Send the application: Send the proposal to the foundation within the established term and following the instructions provided by them.
+8.- **Send the application**: Send the proposal to the foundation within the established term and following the instructions provided by them.

-9.- Presentation (if required): If the foundation requests a live presentation or a meeting with the project team, be prepared for it.
+9.- **Presentation (if required)**: If the foundation requests a live presentation or a meeting with the project team, be prepared for it.
 Highlight the most important aspects of the project and answer any questions they may have.

-10.- Follow-up: After submitting the application, maintain active communication with the foundation, offering to answer any additional questions they may have.
+10.- **Follow-up**: After submitting the application, maintain active communication with the foundation, offering to answer any additional questions they may have.

-## Technical requirements
+## Technical Requirements

 1.- The project must be executed and developed within the project repositories github.com/adempiere